uplift-delivery/katas/todo-app/react-express/readme.md

 ## Goals

 - Experience writing tests for a front-end and backend-application
-- Experience building a simple React application
+- Experience building a simple React application.
 - Experience building a simple Express Rest api.

+## Ideas

+- Write tests without using a mocking framework (no jest.mock, sinon, jest.spy, etc.)

 # Features